borisu/bricks/README.md

 ```
 ### Threading Model

 The flexibility of the engines introduces the challenge of consistent thread model.
-In usch way that for example replacing Kafka engine with ZeromMQ engine will not change the threading architecture of your program.
+In such way that for example replacing Kafka engine with ZeromMQ engine will not change the threading architecture of your program.
 The solution is to communciate with the engine via abstract queue of simple callbacks.
-If you would like to receive callback as result of topic subscription for example, you have to supply queue object when intiiating the plugin and then "pump" the queue from the chosen thread.
+If you would like to receive callback as result of topic subscription for example, you have to supply queue object when initiating the plugin and then "pump" the queue from the chosen thread.
 The callbacks in this case are promised to be called from the the same thread that is pumping the queue.
-Class selector is provided to automate the task of waiting on queue and invoking the callbacks :-
+Class selector is provided to automate the task of waiting on queue and invoking the callbacks.
+All methods apart from ctprs and dtors are synchronized :-

 ```
 while (!shutdown)